 Domain experts and hardware engineers use MATLAB® and Simulink® to develop prototype and production applications for deployment on FPGA, ASIC, and SoC devices.

-- Use Simulink to model and simulate digital, analog, and software together at a high level of abstraction
+- Model and simulate digital, analog, and software together at a high-level of abstraction

 - Convert to fixed-point using automated guidance, or generate native floating-point operations for any target device

 - Analyze hardware and software architectures by modeling memories, buses, and I/Os

 - Generate optimized, readable, and traceable VHDL® or Verilog® for implementation in digital logic

 - Generate processor-optimized C/C++ code to target embedded processors

 - Verify your algorithm running in an HDL simulator or on an FPGA or SoC device connected to your MATLAB or Simulink test bench